tjvr/kurt/README.md

 ## Recent Changes

 ###v1.2, images:
-* Can now parse most images! :D
+* Can now parse images! :D

 	Well, most images.
-If not, try opening the project with Scratch and saving it again — this sometimes helps.
+If not, try reloading the project with Scratch and saving it again — this sometimes helps.

 	Unfortunately, Kurt doesn't compress the images when saving them back to the file again (yet), so it may massively increase your file size :P Again, you can just open it in Scratch and save it again, and the file size will be back to normal.